Litigation and Arbitration

 All Attorneys

-Cohen & Gresser lawyers Mark S. CohenDouglas J Pepe, John Roberti, and Daniel Tabak have been named “Litigation Stars” in the 2025 edition of Benchmark Litigation.
+Cohen & Gresser has been recognized for excellence in dispute resolution, and lawyers Mark S. CohenDouglas J Pepe, John Roberti, and Daniel Tabak have been named “Litigation Stars”, in the 2025 edition of Benchmark Litigation.

 The “Stars” featured in the guide are recognized through Benchmark Litigation’s independent research as some of the foremost litigation practitioners in the United States.
 The selection process involves in-depth interviews with litigators, dispute resolution experts, and their clients, along with a thorough review of significant cases and firm developments.
 Lawyers named as “Stars” are highly respected by their peers and stand out for their impressive case track records and positive client feedback.